Octobug/notes/software_engineering/software_design/software_architecture/ddia/part_2_distributed_data/07_transactions.md

 All along, the answer from researchers has been simple: use
 ***serializable isolation***!

-Serializable isolation is usually regarded as the strongest isolation level.
-It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed serially one at a time.
+`Serializable isolation` is usually regarded as the strongest isolation level.
+It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, serially, without any concurrency.
+Thus, the database guarantees that if the transactions behave correctly when run individually, they continue to be correct when run concurrently — in other words, the database prevents ***all*** possible race conditions.

 Most databases that provide serializability today use one of these three
 techniques: